Types of Pre-Emergent Herbicides

 How to choose the best pre-emergent herbicide for your lawn

-Pre-emergents are not one size fits all for every lawn.
-From the difference in the way you apply granular and liquid formulas to the wide range of ingredients found in each herbicide, it can take some digging to find the right type for your yard.
+Pre-emergents are not one-size-fits-all for every lawn.
+From the difference in how you apply granular and liquid formulas to the wide range of ingredients found in each herbicide, finding the right type for your yard can take some digging.

-The best ways to choose a pre-emergent herbicide is based on:
+Choosing a pre-emergent herbicide should be based on:

 • The size of your lawn

-• The amount of prep-time time you have
+• The amount of prep time you have

 • Whether you require organic options

 Once you’ve answered these questions, you can whittle down the many options of pre-emergent herbicides to find the best one for your yard.
-Check out our list of the best pre-emergent herbicides to help you shop.
+To help you shop, we’ve compiled a list of the best pre-emergent herbicides.

 Main Photo Credit: Hello I’m Nik | Unsplash